Topics on this page

 - Fitness - What are the psychological and physical capacities of the parties seeking custody?
 The court may also consider evidence of abuse by a party against the other parent, the party's spouse, or any child residing within the party's household (including another child).

 - Agreements - Is there a custody agreement already in place?

-- Ability to Maintain Family Relationships - Who will be able to keep the child's family most intact?
+- Ability to Maintain Family Relationships - Who will be best able to help the child keep family relationships?
 Who is going to let the child speak with their ex-mother-in-law, for example?
-Who will not penalize the child for any adverse action on the part of the other parent?
+Who will not penalize the child for any bad action on the part of the other parent?

-- Child Preference - The decision of the court may be considered reversible error if they won't hear the child's preference.
-However, the court has the discretion to interview the child out of the parents' presence.
-A child as young as 5 or 6 years of age may be heard.
-Though it is rare, the court will hear from a child under 7 years.
-The child's ability to tell the truth from fiction and maturity will be the guideline for whether a child may be heard.
-A child of 10 or 12 years of age is certainly entitled to have their opinions heard and given weight in legal proceedings about custody.
+- Child Preference - The decision of the court may be reversed on appeal if the judge will not hear the child's preference.
+However, the judge may choose to interview the child outside the presence of the parents.
+Though it is rare, the court will hear from a child under 7 years, and a child as young as 5 or 6 years of age may be heard.
+The child's maturity, and whether the child can tell the truth from fiction will guide the decision whether a child may be heard.
+A child of at least 10 or 12 years of age is certainly entitled to have their opinions heard and given weight in legal proceedings about custody.
 Additionally, the court has the power to appoint an attorney for the child in contested cases.

 - Material Opportunity - Which parent has the financial resources to give the child more things?

 - Residences of Parents and Opportunity for Visitation - How close do the parents live to each other?
 How close do they live to members of the child's extended family?
 Which parent lives closest to the child's school and social circle?

 - Length of Separation - How long has the parent been separated from the child?

 - Any Prior Abandonment or Surrender of Custody - Is there a history of one parent walking out and leaving the other parent to cope with the child and the home?
 Which parent left when you last broke up?